Wine Terms & Wine Terminology:

 Cabernet Sauvignon is the most popular and successful red wine grape.

 It provides the backbone and structure to many of Bordeaux’s world-famous right bank reds, including the Médoc: the finest red winemaking commune on the planet.

-In recent times it has also been heavily planted across California, Chile, Australia and Italy.
+It has also been heavily planted across California, Chile, Australia and Italy.
 Cabernet Sauvignon’s popularity amongst wine drinkers and growers comes from the fact that it typically produces full-bodied, tannic, complex wines of great longevity.
-It buds late, limiting its exposure to spring frost, and thick skins are resistant to rot and insects.
+It buds late, limiting its exposure to spring frost, and its thick skins are resistant to rot and insects.

 Cahors is a red wine appellation situated in southwest France.
 It has a reputation for producing big, tannic wines using Malbec (Cot), Merlot and Tannat.

 Carbonic maceration (maceration carbonique) is a modern winemaking technique in which whole grapes are fermented in a carbon dioxide-rich tank (before being crushed).
 This process ferments grape juice (whilst still in the grape) causing them to explode, and produces fruity wines that are low in tannin.